I saw you

 And panicked a little when I saw you didn’t follow…yet.

-The white jeep you were riding in took the curve a little slower
+The white jeep you were riding in took the curve a little

-And without thinking I eased off of the acceleration to let you catch up—
+And without thinking I eased off of the acceleration to let

 Then changed my mind because I didn’t want to be that person